Gaining a medical waiver can be a challenge!

 In the case that a waiver is approved or denied, the candidate will be notified by email through the school that an update has occurred and to follow the instructions to view the candidate's waiver decision letter.
 Approval ends the process successfully, but in fact, a denial is not the end of the road.

-Recently, a parent of one of my students referred me to this article by a reserve officer that spent a number years working through the process of earning a medical waiver to join the military.
+A parent of one of my students referred me to this article by a reserve officer that spent a number years working through the process of earning a medical waiver to join the military.
 It provides some very nice insights that apply to the academy medical evaluation process.
 The overall message is that a candidate has several alternatives to address a waiver denial.

 One alternative is to rebut the disqualification.
 A rebuttal means that the disqualifying condition does not exist now, or has never existed.
 In fact, this option will be presented to a candidate early in the process when they are initially notified of a disqualification.
 A candidate should collect as much information as possible, which will support that the medical problem did not exist, does not exist, or will not exist when the candidate enters the academy.
 A submission may include statements from a Doctor, other medical professionals, school officials (e.g., candidate has not missed school because of the problem), and coaches (e.g., problem has not effected athletic performance).
 Submit any information that will convince DoDMERB to remove the disqualification.
 DoDMERB will evaluate documentation as it is received and may request additional testing, remove the disqualification, let the disqualification stand, or let the disqualification stand with a review status at a future date (for "temporary" conditions).
 Even if DoDMERB does not remove the disqualification, all pertinent information is contained in the DoDMERB file allowing the candidate to pursue a medical waiver (as noted in the preceding paragraphs).